Ivan-Shaml/EncryptedChatApp/README.md

 ```bash
 openssl rsa -pubout -in rsa_2048_priv.pem -out rsa_2048_pub.pem
 ```
+#### Option 2:
+Click on `Encryption Keys` and then `Add New Key`.
+You can click on `Generate Key Pair`, to call the JSEncrypt script which will generate a pair for you.
+Make sure you copy and save your private key, and click on `Add Public Key` .

 **Disclaimer:** With the effectively more powerfull machines coming in the next years ([Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law)), RSA 2048 can become vulnerable, to mitigate that use 4096 keys(realy slows down the decryption proccess if there are many messages sent), or switch to elliptical curve cryptography([EdDSA](https://en.wikipedia.org/wiki/EdDSA) algorithm for example).

 ### Operation